PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-05 18:27:10
+Last updated: 2024-04-05 18:27:43
-Random Quote: Here are a few fun facts about Long Island...
-Number 1: It's Brooklyn's fart-trail. - Robin Scherbatsky
+Random Quote: Minds are like swords, I do fear.
+The old ones go to rust.  -  Grand Maester Pycelle